hamidgasmi/training.computerscience.cloud.aws/README.md

 	- This will just make things a lot easier further down
 	- Our corporate network VPCs, any other VPC we work with,
 	- VPCs of any partners and vendors that we interact with
-- Best Practice: It is recommended to plan for our VPC in advance even though, we can now update VPC CIDR
+- Best Practice: It's recommended to plan for our VPC in advance even though, we can now update VPC CIDR

 </details>